Ivo Perelman Booking & Management

 Brazilian, Cuban, Flamenco, Indian and Creative Jazz inform the work of these music masters from Brazil, Cuba and Spain.

 They form a truly universal trio that mirrors the deep historical and anthropological ties of their native countries.
-Their debut recording is coming out in June 2024 on Fundacja Sluchaj label.
+Their debut recording is released on July 2024 on Fundacja Sluchaj label.

 Ivo Perelman - Mark Helias - Tom Rainey